berthelemy/consulting.berthelemy.net/collections/_expertise/project-management.md

 - Learning technology advice and support for UfI funded projects *
 - Quality assurance for an Axelos cyber-security product *
 - Project managing a complex Moodle upgrade in a highly integrated system for a TEFL training company *
-- Learning platform lead for the award-winning NHS Leadership Academy *
+- Learning platform lead for an award-winning NHS Leadership programme *
 - Supporting a Moodle implementation and content migration project for Oxfordshire NHS Trust *
 - Project management for Xyleme's implementation within Tetrapak *
 - Online learning manager for the UK Census field-force training - setting up a Moodle-based platform to manage training for 60,000 people over a period of 6 months **
 - Leading Capita's delivery of an integrated platform for Civil Service Learning's face-to-face training in 4 weeks **
 - System configuration for a government-sponsored high stakes assessment tool for users of a child-protection database **

-* done under my old business name: Wyver Solutions Ltd ** done whilst employed by Capita Group PLC
+[ * done under my old business name: Wyver Solutions Ltd ] [ ** done whilst employed by Capita Group PLC ]